ramondeklein/deadlockdetection/README.md

 flow the principal through the request handler code.

-It's important to wrap the proper synchronization context, so to enable The deadlock detection it muse be enabled in the middleware.
+It's important to wrap the proper synchronization context, so to enable The deadlock detection it must be enabled in the middleware.

 ASP.NET applications using a `global.asax` file the following lines of code should be added to the file: